forgeofabsurdducks/quackamollie/README.rst

 Database migration
 ------------------
-- Quackamollie provides a wrapper for the `alembic` command which initializes the database info the same way they are initialized at runtime.
-You can call `alembic` by using instead `quackamollie db alembic`.
+- Quackamollie provides a wrapper for the :code:`alembic` command which initializes the database info the same way they are initialized at runtime.
+You can call :code:`alembic` by using instead :code:`quackamollie db alembic`.
 For example:

 .. code-block:: bash